T3A2Group/T3A2_Part_A_Docs/README.md

 - As a customer who likes to gift friends and family souvenirs from trips, I want to be able to purchase souvenirs online incase I forget to buy them or run out of luggage space on the way back home so that I don't go home empty-handed.
 - As a customer looking to purchase some souvenirs, I want easy access to view all available souvenirs offered so that it is easy to view and compare my options.
 - As a customer who is interested in a specific souvenir, I want to be able to view more details about the product so that I can be informed about what I'm potentially buying.
+- As a customer looking to travel to Tasmania for a holiday, I want easy access to view all available tour packages offered by this resort so that it is easy to view and compare my options.
+- As a customer who is interested in a specific tour package, I want to be able to view more details about the package so that I can be informed about what I'm potentially buying.
 - As a customer who wants to dine at the resort, I want to be able to order food online so I can beat the rush at the restaurant.
 - As a customer looking to order some food, I want easy access to view all available food offered so that it is easy to view and compare my options.
 - As a customer who is interested in a particular dish, I want to be able to view more details about the dish so that I can be informed about what I'm potentially ordering.